tulihub/PT-MoonBot/README.md

 # MoonBot

-A private Telegram bot to track, monitor (and much more) all your crypto trading exchanges
+A private Telegram bot to track, monitor (and much more) all your crypto trading exchanges.

+MoonBot supports Profit Trailer and lets you update your PT settings from everywhere!

 [Get your version now!](https://github.com/tulihub/moonbot/wiki/Installation)

 * Get instant updated summary of all your crypto exchanges
+* Update PT settings from everywhere!
 * Track your profit in BTC and in USD (coinbase rate)
 * Get your portfolio status anytime
 * Clear view of your current tradings on each exchange